 This post details how to complete the perfect last day of school activity for your students.
-End of the year goodbye stars include writing meaningful goodbye messages on individual stars for each student.
+End of the year goodbye stars includes writing meaningful goodbye messages on individual stars for each student.

-The end of the year is a very busy and exhausting time for teachers.
-Students are finishing up projects and taking exams, while teachers are trying to cram every last thing in to the limited time left.
+The end of the year is a hectic and exhausting time for teachers.
+Students are finishing up projects and taking exams, while teachers are trying to cram every last thing into the limited time left.
 It is also time for those end of the year activities that bring everyone together for some fun.

-End of the year goodbye stars are a great community building activity that help students further their social emotional development.
-Saying goodbye is hard for some and this helps them say it to their peers before summer vacation.
+End of the year goodbye stars are a great community-building activity that helps students further their social-emotional development.
+Saying goodbye is hard for some, and this helps them say it to their peers before summer vacation.
 It helps them reflect on past experiences and from the year together as a class.

-How to Complete this Memorable Last Day of School Activity
+How to Complete this Last Day of School Activity

-For the star-shaped cut-outs, I recommend using a 2-ply weight paper or cardstock or scrapbook paper that is thicker than regular paper and not construction paper.
-This paper holds ink from markers well, without bleeding through to the other side.
-Yellow makes the perfect colour for stars and is light enough to show all colours of ink.
-You could also get creative and use different scrapbook paper with fun prints.
+- For the star-shaped cut-outs, I recommend using a 2-ply weight paper or cardstock or scrapbook paper that is thicker than regular paper and not construction paper.
+Yellow makes the perfect color for stars and is light enough to show all colors of ink.
+You could also get creative and use different scrapbook papers with fun prints.

-We start with a brainstorming exercise to generate ideas.
-We create a “Goodbye Stars” anchor chart to record our words.
-I encourage students to think of positive messages about the different personalities in the classroom (i.e. You are nice!).
-We also come up with messages to wish someone well (i.e. Have a fun summer!).
-We also think of memories we have shared together (i.e. Thanks for the help this year!).
-Once we have generated a chart full of messages, we get ready for writing on each star.
+- Start by brainstorming exercises to generate ideas.
+Create a “Goodbye Stars” anchor chart to record your words.
+Encourage students to think of positive messages about the different personalities in the classroom (i.e., You are nice!).
+Come up with messages to wish someone well (i.e., Have a fun summer!).
+Think of memories you have shared (i.e., Thanks for the help this year!).
+Once you have generated a chart full of messages, get ready for writing on each star.

-Give the class a few minutes to record a message to that person.
-Request that students be neat and write with their best spelling and handwriting.
-I recommend them using my favourite Crayola Skinny Markers for a variety of colours (affliate link).
-Once every student is ready and has written a thoughtful message on the star, you call “pass” and they pass the star in the same direction to the next spot.
+- Give the class a few minutes to record a message to that person.
+Request that students are neat and write with their best spelling and handwriting.
+Bring out your favorite markers, like these Crayola Skinny Markers for a variety of colors.
+Once every student is ready and has written a thoughtful message on the star, you call “pass,” and they pass the star in the same direction to the next spot.
 Once each star comes back to its owner, the activity is complete.

 It is up to you as to what you do with the stars after or if you let your students take them home right away.
 I prefer to collect them and add them to the goodbye bags I create for students.
 In the goodbye bags, I include a letter from me, a summer activity, a goodbye star, a photo keepsake, and a special treat of some kind.

-What is your favourite last day of school activity for students?
+What is your favorite last day of school activity for students?

-Looking to create an end of the year dvd for your students filled with photos and more?
+Are you looking to create an end of the year DVD for your students filled with photos and more?
 Check out One Sharp Bunch’s post for a step by step guide.